mablake90/super-cliffords/README.md

 ## Background

 Super-clifford circuits are circuits that act as Clifford circuits in Operator space.
-Concretely, we consider the a system of qubits and let $S$ denote the subspace of operator space spanned by all strings of Pauli gates $\{X, Y\}$: this is a $2^N$ dimensional (Real) Hilbert space.
-It has previously been [demonstrated](https://arxiv.org/abs/2002.12824) that the Unitary dynamics obtained from three gates (and aribtrary compositions of them) generates a dynamics in the subspace $S$ of operator space that can be efficiently simulated.
+Concretely, we consider a system of $N$ qubits and let $S$ denote the subspace of operator space spanned by all strings of Pauli gates $\{X, Y\}$: this is a $2^N$ dimensional (Real) Hilbert space.
+It has previously been demonstrated that the Unitary dynamics obtained from three gates (and aribtrary compositions of them) generates a dynamics in the subspace $S$ of operator space that can be efficiently simulated.
+For more details on the specific gates and how they are simulated please see [this](https://arxiv.org/abs/2002.12824) reference.

 Two probes of operator scrambling that can be efficiently simulated using these techniques are operator entanglement entropy, and out-of-time ordered correlators.
 Recall, the entanglement entropy of a state $\ket{\psi} \in \mathcal{H}$ on some region $A$ is defined as: